lamps-wg/x509-shbs/draft-ietf-lamps-x509-shbs.md

 The security requirements of [SP800208] MUST be taken into account.

-As S-HBS private keys can only generate a limited number of signatures, a user needs to be aware of the total number of signatures they intend to generate in their use case, otherwise they risk exhausting the number of OTS keys in the private key associated with the S-HBS public key in their certificate.
+As stateful HBS private keys can only generate a limited number of signatures, a user needs to be aware of the total number of signatures they intend to generate in their use case, otherwise they risk exhausting the number of OTS keys in their private key.

-For S-HBS it is crucial to stress the importance of a correct state management.
+For stateful HBS schemes, it is crucial to stress the importance of correct state management.
 If an attacker were able to obtain signatures for two different messages created using the same OTS key, then it would become computationally feasible for that attacker to create forgeries [BH16].
 As noted in [MCGREW] and